Pushkal-Gupta/Graph-based_Location-Privacy-IoT/README.md

 ## Implemented Approaches

-This repository implements and evaluates **five spatial privacy-preserving algorithms**, all executed under identical datasets, metrics, and attacker assumptions.
+This repository implements and evaluates **five spatio-temporal privacy-preserving algorithms**, all executed under identical datasets, metrics, and attacker assumptions.

 ---